Karankumar2004/CaZZ_coDErs_HACKFEST/README.md

 Our problem solution revolves around establishing three distinct access levels among our users:

-- _Admin_: These are the key decision-makers, such as corporate executives, ministerial boards overseeing query management processes, and hospital management personnel responsible for delegating queries.
+- Admin: These are the key decision-makers, such as corporate executives, ministerial boards overseeing query management processes, and hospital management personnel responsible for delegating queries.
-- _Query Seeker_: This user category encompasses employees in corporate settings, ordinary citizens, or patients within healthcare systems.
+- Query Seeker: This user category encompasses employees in corporate settings, ordinary citizens, or patients within healthcare systems.
 They initiate queries seeking resolution or clarification.

-- _Query Solver_: This group consists of legal teams, management personnel in corporate settings, specific committees within governmental systems, or medical professionals like doctors and nurses.
+- Query Solver: This group consists of legal teams, management personnel in corporate settings, specific committees within governmental systems, or medical professionals like doctors and nurses.
 They are tasked with resolving queries effectively and efficiently.

 ### 2. User-Centric Frontend Development